 It is hard knowing you have to give your child bad news that is going to cause them pain.

 Whilst no parent would want to do this it is such an important job, and you know your child best.

-Bereavements like suicide and murder can still be explained to children in a way they can understand. *Click here* to read more.
+Bereavements like suicide and murder can still be explained to children in a way they can understand.

 Use simple language.
 Use the words ‘dead’ or ‘died’.
 Using words like ‘lost’ or ‘passed away’ confuses little children and makes it hard for even older children to understand when they are in shock.

+People expect to feel sad after someone has died.
 That can be a big part of the feelings but adults, children and young people will experience a lot of other emotions too.

 There are no ‘right or wrong’ ways to feel.
 You will probably notice that for children and grown ups feelings sometimes change from one moment to the next.

 Different feelings will come and go at different times.
 There is no right or wrong way to get through it.
 Reassure your child that what they are going through is a part of grief and it will not always be this hard.